Demo

 Access Control typically involves technologies like firewalls, authentication methods (e.g., usernames and passwords), and authorization rules (e.g., access control lists) to enforce access policies.

-For example, a is a common access control technology that allows or denies network traffic based on predetermined rules.
+For example, a firewall is a common access control technology that allows or denies network traffic based on predetermined rules.
 It can block unauthorized access attempts from external sources.

 Access Management includes components such as identity and access management (IAM) systems, single sign-on (SSO) solutions, identity federation, and user directories for managing user identities and their access.